 As discussed earlier, the redox cycling of paraquat to form superoxide anion requires oxygen and hence oxygen plays a critical role in the toxic process.
 It has been known for many years that hyperoxia is toxic to the lung, causing damage to endothelial cells through a mechanism that involves the formation of reactive oxygen species (Frank and Massaro, 1979; Jenkinson, 1982).
 One of the therapeutic measures for anoxia in human cases of paraquat poisoning was the addition of air supplemented with oxygen (see treatment of human poisoning).
-However, it has been shown that increasing the oxygen concentration potentiates the lethality of paraquat to rats (Fisher et al., 1973; Douze and van Heijst, 1977; Kehrer et al., 1979; Keeling et al., 1981) increasing the injury to the lung.
-While the converse is true, rats exposed to paraguat in a hypoxic environment are protected relative to those exposed to paraquat in air (Rhodes et al., 1976).
-Detailed histopathology on the lungs of rats exposed to paraquat alone or paraquat in an atmosphere of 85% oxygen, showed that the damage was primarily localised to the alveolar type I and II cells with little evidence of endothelial cell damage, showing that oxygen potentiated paraquat toxicity (Keeling et al., 1981).
+However, it has been shown that increasing the oxygen concentration potentiates the lethality of paraquat to rats (Douze and van Heijst, 1977; Fisher et al., 1973; Keeling et al., 1981; Kehrer et al., 1979) by increasing the injury to the lung.
+The converse is also true; rats exposed to paraquat in a hypoxic environment are protected relative to those exposed to paraquat in air (Rhodes et al., 1976).
+Detailed histopathology on the lungs of rats exposed to paraquat alone or paraquat in an atmosphere of 85% oxygen showed that the damage was primarily localized to the alveolar type I and II cells with little evidence of endothelial cell damage, showing that oxygen potentiated paraquat toxicity (Keeling et al., 1981).
 These findings have recently been reproduced using isolated rat and human alveolar type II cells exposed to either paraquat in air or paraquat and increasing concentrations of oxygen.
 Increasing the oxygen concentration in the atmosphere potentiated the toxicity of paraquat, while lowering the oxygen concentration to 10% afforded some protection (Hoet et al., 1997).
-The mechanism underlying this synergistic effect of oxygen on paraquat toxicity is not entirely clear, it seems unlikely that oxygen would normally be rate limiting for paraquat to redox cycle, a more likely explanation is that the cellular defence mechanisms that protect against oxygen and paraquat toxicity are more rapidly overwhelmed.
+The mechanism underlying this synergistic effect of oxygen on paraquat toxicity is not entirely clear.
+It seems unlikely that oxygen would normally be rate limiting for paraquat to redox cycle.
+A more likely explanation is that the cellular defense mechanisms that protect against oxygen and paraquat toxicity are more rapidly overwhelmed.